epam/ai-dial/docs/user-guide.md

 **To Share a Prompt**:

 To share a prompt or a folder, click **Share** in the contextual menu and copy the link.
-After someone has opened your link, an arrow icon appears near its name and this prompt can be found when **Shared by me** checkbox is selected in the **Search** menu.
+After someone has opened your link, an arrow icon appears near its name and this prompt can be found when **Shared by me** checkbox in the filter is selected.

 ![](./img/shared_prompt.png)